Peer Health Education Intern Position

 - Experience with group facilitation and/or public speaking

 - Working knowledge of wellbeing and various health topics

 - Connections to the campus community (e.g. RSO, Residence Life, etc.)

-Please note, all Center for Health Promotion (CHP) staff and interns are Title IX responsible.
-Click here to learn more.
+Please note, all Center of Health Promotion (CHP) staff and interns are Title IX responsible.
+Learn more about Title IX.
 CHP staff and interns are also responsible for reporting student disclosures of potential harm to self and/or others.